 Q: Can an SBIR Phase III follow-on funding contract be made, without competition, to the firm that successfully completes Phase I and II?

 A: Yes.
 The firm may be given a sole source contract for further work or production that derives from, extends, or completes earlier SBIR work.
 Such follow-on work must be given Phase III status by the agency.

 A: The Company Registry is a new element of the SBIR data system and application process.
 A small business must register in the company registry in order to submit a proposal for any SBIR solicitation.
 Once you have registered, your company will be given an SBIR ID number that you will use when applying to any SBIR agency solicitation.
 The SBA Company Registry is located here: http://www.sbir.gov/registration

-A. No, it is federally mandated that any business wishing to do business with the Federal Government under a Federal Acquisition Regulation (FAR)-based contract must be registered in SAM before being awarded a contract.
-You can find more information on SAM and the registration process on the website, https://www.sam.gov.
-You can register online at https://www.sam.gov by following the prompts if you already have a DUNS number.
+A. No. It is federally mandated that any business wishing to do business with the federal government under a Federal Acquisition Regulation (FAR)-based contract must be registered in SAM before being awarded a contract.
+The SAM website provides information on registering.
+You can register online by following the prompts if you already have a DUNS number.
 If you need a DUNS number, you can find instructions at http://fedgov.dnb.com/webform/displayHomePage.do.